w3c/wai-website/pages/fundamentals/introduction/index.zh-hans.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Web无障碍简介
 lang: zh-hans
+last_updated: 2024-03-07

+translation:
   last_updated: 2024-10-27  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators: #Add one -name: line for every translator
 - name: "冉若曦"
   link: "https://www.w3.org/people/roy"
 - name: "金凯"
   link: "https://github.com/JinMokai"

 github:
     label: wai-accessibility-intro